A joyful relationship with food is possible for you.

 I was born in Israel, grew up in Philadelphia, spent 10 years living in NYC (8 in Manhattan and 2 in BK), 2 months in Maine, a year and a half in Northampton, MA, and it’s been 10 years in SoCal.
 After moving around a lot, I’ve come to realize my home is me.
 All of the outgoing, empathic, highly sensitive, contemplative, funny, quirky, silly, ENFJ, Pisces Sun/Libra Moon, Vata Dosha, me.

 I believe in talking about the hard stuff.
 Miscarriage, grief, marriage challenges, parenting woes, fertility, and real-talk on women’s health must all be shared so that we can remove the stigmas.
-You won’t find me giggling awkwardly about these topics! #vaginalsteaming (when you know, you know).

 Creating common ground and just getting real can be so healing.
 The more open we are, the more we can relate so we don’t struggle in silence.
 Some major events in my life have really shaped who I am today and will inform what I bring to the table in our work together.